 We have expressed our disappointment about the outcome of the pay award process.

 When the 2021 specialty doctor pay scale was being designed, it was intended that no one would see their pay decrease through transferring to the new contract.

-However, the 3% increase on the 2008 contract, and it being backdated to April, has meant that, in the first year, a far greater number of individuals will be immediately seeing a reduction in their basic pay by moving to the 2021 contract.
+However, the 3% increase on the 2008 contract, and it being backdated to April, means that, in the first year, a far greater number of individuals will see an immediate reduction in their basic pay by moving to the 2021 contract.

 It was already the case that associate specialists on the 2008 contract would see no increase in basic pay from transferring to the 2021 specialist contract.
 Those at or near the top of the scale would also have seen their basic pay frozen through pay protection, which would have implications for their pension contributions.
 After the 3% pay award, there is even less reason for existing associate specialists to transfer.

 The joint document on pay journeys also outlines what would happen to your basic pay when you transfer and over the three years of transition.